quiz254/rsp_tcp/README.md

  - Version 0.4.6: LNA level 0 is optimal in most cases.
  - Version 0.5.0: Alternative 8bit calculation is in the code, you can try that if there are many horizontal stripes.
  - Version 0.6.0: Probably last version, extensive testing done.
 Enjoy.
+ - Version 0.6.1: -o and -W have changed. -o let you use a higher decimate if wanted. -W gives a smaller bandwidth filter. e.g. if 1.536MHz was default the smaller can be 600KHz.
+Without -W it's the normal width as before.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code